 Did you find this blog post useful?
 Be sure to pass it onto a colleague or better yet, give it a share on LinkedIn and spread the love.
 You’ll get a million brownie points from us if you do.

 Want to learn more strategies for bringing calm to the chaos in your workplace and life?
-Grab yourself a copy of Stand Out by Ali Hill here.
+Grab yourself a copy of Stand Out: A real world guide to get clear, find purpose and become the boss of busy.